OxideMod/Oxide.Docs/docs/guides/developers/development-environment.md

 ---
-title: Development Enviroment
+title: Development Environment
-after: getting-started-v2
+after: getting-started
 ---

-# Setting up your development enviroment
+# Setting up your development Environment

 Building mods for Rust using the Oxide framework requires a robust development environment.
 This section guides you through setting up your development environment and introduces the tools you'll be using frequently.